 Published on March 19, 2019

-- Call the police if the owner of the damaged property is not present and can’t be reached.
+- Call the police if the owner of the damaged property is not present

 - Your driver's licence number